What the Ocean Dream Diamond’s $17.3 Million Sale Proves About Natural Color Diamonds

 “It was a very tense cutting process because it was a gamble,” says Moses about the period more than 20 years ago when the stone was being polished, and that’s what makes his pulse race.
 The gamble paid off.

-When the diamond finally appeared at Christie’s Magnificent Jewels sale in May 2014, it fetched $9.8 million.
+When the diamond first appeared at Christie’s Magnificent Jewels sale in May 2014, it fetched $9.8 million.
+It was a remarkable result at the time and, as today proved, just the beginning of its value story.
 It was offered in a sculpted rock crystal ring with pavé pink and white diamonds.
 To this day, it remains the largest fancy vivid blue-green diamond ever graded by the GIA.
-A stone of this rarity would likely command an even higher price at auction today, said Moses.
-That’s simply because nothing like it has ever appeared again.

 Why Collectors Covet Niche Colored Diamonds